-7. Of the formal statutory that is in financial difficulties, which one (if any) enables the company to continue to trade and continue to explore either: (a) a consensual deal with creditors that will see the company itself survive; or (b) an orderly sale of the company's assets/business for as much money as possible?
+7. Of the formal statutory procedures available to a company that is in financial difficulties, which one (if any) enables the company to continue to trade and continue to explore either: (a) a consensual deal with creditors that will see the company itself survive; or (b) an orderly sale of the company's assets/business for as much money as possible?

-Financial rehabilitation proceedings (which are a form of bankruptcy proceedings) procedures available to a company enable a company to continue to trade and explore either a consensual deal with creditors that will see the company itself survive, or, if a consensual deal cannot be achieved, an orderly sale of the company's assets or business.
-For more detail on the financial rehabilitation plan procedure please see the answer to question 6 above.
+Of the formal statutoryFinancial rehabilitation proceedings (which are a form of bankruptcy proceedings)procedures available to a companyenable a company to continue to trade and explore either a consensual deal withthat is in financial difficulties,creditors that will see the company itself survive, or, if a consensual deal cannot bewhich one (if any) enables theachieved, an orderly sale of the company's assets or business.
+For more detail on thefinancial rehabilitation plan procedure please see the answer to question 6 above.